 Hiking on the Roof of Thailand

 The Kew Mae Pan Nature Trail is without a doubt the most popular trail in Doi Inthanon National Park.
 The Hmong people from the nearby Baan Khun Klang community maintain and manage the trail.
 They also work as guides.
 The trail is very clearly marked and easy to find on your own.
-Taking a guide, however, is compulsory and provided the local Hmong people with some extra income.
+Taking a guide, however, is compulsory and provides the local Hmong people with some extra income.

 These guides are not professional and most of them don’t speak English or only a little bit.
 The trail is open only in the dry season, from November 1 until May 31.
-It opens at 0600 and they allow the last visitors hitting the trail at 1600.
+It opens at 0600 and they allow the last visitors to start the trail at 1600.
 The Doi Inthanon National Park opens at 0530 so if you enter the park at that time you will be able to start the trail at 0600.
-It would be better to spend the night before in the park, for instance at the bungalows in the Karen village Ban Mae Klang Luang.
+It would be better to spend the night before in the park, for instance at the bungalows in the Karen village Baan Mae Klang Luang.

-The start of the trail is located between the two Royal Chedis and the summit of the mountain.
+The start of the trail is between the two Royal Chedis and the summit of the mountain.
 It is clearly marked.
 There is a huge parking lot and several small shops.

 History of the Trail